ilyapuchka/Interplate/README.md

 //Hello Foo, Bar!
 ```

-To create a string format you define a value of type `StringFormatter`.
+To create a string format you define a value of type `Format`.
 If format uses two arguments, `A` and `B`, then formatter will expect a single argument of type `(A, B)`.
 In case of three arguments in the format, `A`, `B` and `C`, the type of the argument will be `(A, (B, C))` and so on.
 So as you can see types of individual arguments are grouped in pairs alligned to the right side.
 When rendering this format into string you can pass all parameters in an arguments list using `render` free function:

 ```swift
 let format: StringFormat<(String, (Int, (String, Int)))> =